pzirnik/SFSCextractor/README.md

 For offline/manual installation you can also find the browserextention in /usr/share/doc/packages/SFSCextractor/extension/ if you installed from rpm.

-If you use RPM based installation of SFSCextractor run
+If you used RPM based installation of SFSCextractor run as user (NOT as root)

 ```
 SFSCextractor-setup.sh